jdpgrailsdev/oasis-timeline/README.md

 # The Oasis Timeline Project
-An interactive timeline of events for the 🇬🇧rock band Oasis
+An interactive timeline of events for the 🇬🇧rock band [Oasis](https://www.oasisinet.com/#!/home).

 The timeline is hosted at [https://www.oasis-timeline.com](https://www.oasis-timeline.com).